DownToEarthAstronomy/D2EA_Shield_tester/GoShieldTester/README.md

 go run .
 ```

 After building, you can also invoke it like any other command line tool.
+If you invoke it with the -h flag, you'll get the following:

 ```
-> .\GoShieldTester -h
-Down to Earth Astronomy's ShieldTester (https://github.com/DownToEarthAstronomy/D2EA_Shield_tester) Go port by Andrew van der Stock, vanderaj@gmail.com

-Usage of C:\Users\vande\GitHub\D2EA_Shield_tester\GoShieldTester\GoShieldTester.exe:
   -adps float
-        Absolute DPS percentage (use 100 for Thargoids) -boosters int
+        Absolute DPS percentage (use 100 for Thargoids) (default 200) -boosters int
         Number of Shield Boosters (default 2) -cucumber